 What are your cuticles looking like these days?
 After spending the holidays in the kitchen, wrapping presents, or caroling out in the cold, your cuticles probably resemble the Zilker lawn after ACL weekend.
 Here are our favorite products to help heal and care for torn, dry, and overgrown cuticles. ***Let us know what has worked for you; and check back next week for our list of lotions to help even the driest hands and your chance to win hand care.***

 Solar Oil: The packaging has changed on this bad boy; but the formula remains the same miracle working magic potion.
 Jojoba Oil carries Vitamin E deep in to the skin it is applied to.
 I rubbed this around my cuticles several times a day and within a week of that consistency, I had the happiest cuticles in Austin.
+Heidi's Nail Solution: I've never had a chance to try this product because it is always flying off our shelves; and it is no wonder it does: Heidi's guarantees a 50% reduction of hangnails and rough cuticles by applying the solution twice a day for a consecutive 3 days, no trimming nor cutting required.

 Tools: